harilvfs/linscript/README.md

 ## 󰣉  Support

-If you find this project helpful, please consider giving it a star ⭐ to show your support!
+<strong>*If you find this project helpful, please consider giving it a star ⭐ to show your support!* </strong>

 ##   Contributors
 [![Contributors](https://contrib.rocks/image?repo=aayushx402/linux-project)](https://github.com/aayushx402/linux-project/graphs/contributors)